markshelton/photo-metadata/README.md

 # Thickshake

-Thickshake is a Python library for dealing with historical image classification.
+Thickshake is a Python library for historical image classification.

 It contains functions to assist with:

 * metadata extraction from MARC-based library photo archives
-* face detection, normalisation, and encoding from historical photos
+* face detection, normalisation, and encoding of historical photos
-* identification of subjects in images via machine learning
+* identification of subjects in images using machine learning

 ## Installation